 |Country||3 Letter Code (ISO/UN)||Server Name||OpenVPN

 Once you’ve downloaded the VPN profile, please follow the instructions below:

 From the desktop, click on the group of icons in the top right corner and click on your Network Connection.

 This could be Wireless or Wired, depending on how you are connected to the Internet on this system.

 Click on VPN Settings

 Set up VPN Interface

-Click the + (Plus) button to create the new connection.
+Click on the + (Plus) button just above the VPN box to create a new connection.